featheredtoast/discourse_docker/launcher_go/README.md

 ### Separates bootstrap process into distinct build, configure, and migrate steps.

 Separating the larger bootstrap process into separate steps allows us to break up the work.
-This is multipronged.
+There are multiple benefits to this.

 #### Easier creation for prebuilt docker images